 The apex court of India held that where the medical evidence varies with optical evidence, it would be incorrect to give undue importance to the expert opinion of medical witnesses to exclude the evidence presented by eyewitnesses, which must be examined independently and should not be treated merely as a variant by keeping the medical evidence as to the constant and of utmost importance.

 Where the eyewitnesses account is found credible and trustworthy, a medical opinion pointing to the alternative possibilities cannot be accepted as conclusive.

 Garre Mallikharjuna Rao vs. Nalabothu Punniah, 2013

-In this case there is a caution for court that the court should not play the role of expert itself.
+In this case, there is a caution for the court that it should not play the role of expert itself.
 Sometimes there have been issues of whether ocular (vision) evidence or expert evidence is better.
 Then for such situations, the court has opined that where ocular evidence is available, it should be given preference over expert evidence.

 So we can conclude that the court does not neglect any evidence.
 It considers all pieces of evidence put before it and relies on that which is worthy of credit and trust.

 Follow up Question: But in rape cases, medical reports are necessary?